ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 {: #objectives}

-- Create a public subnet for frontend servers
+- Create a public subnet with frontend servers
-- Create a private subnet for backend servers
+- Create a private subnet with backend servers
-- Create virtual server instances in each subnet, including a bastion server
+- Create virtual server instances in each subnet
+- Create and configure a bastion host to connect to frontend and backend for maintenance
 - Configure network rules through security groups
-- Reserve a floating IP to allow inbound and outbound internet traffic
+- Reserve floating IP addresses to allow inbound and outbound internet traffic

 ## Services used